nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 * Fixed various bugs with templates

 = 1.8 =
-* Fixed bug with wordpress editor
+* Fixed bug with WordPress editor

 = 1.7 =
 * Fixed bug that was causing poll not to update it's settings